Rethinking Sketching as Sampling: A Graph Signal Processing Approach: Numerical Examples

-Consider now the problem of approximating the $k$ GFT coefficients as a direct sketching problem.
-Namely, we focus on $\tbx_{k} = \bbV_{k}^{H} \bbx$ (cf. Sec.~\ref{ssec_sketching_and_sampling}) and set the linear transform to be $\bbH = \bbV_{k}^{H}$, the input to be $\bbx$, and the estimated output as $\bby = \tbx_{k}$.
-Again, denote by $\{\bbx_{t}+\bbw_{t}\}_{t=1}^{100}$ a stream of $100$ noisy realizations of the input process.
-The statistics of the process and the noise are the same as in Sec.~\ref{subsec_gft_sims}.
+The GFT coefficients can also be computed via a matrix multiplication $\tbx_{k} = \bbV_{k}^{H} \bbx$.
+We can model this operation as a direct problem, where the input is given by $\bbx$, the linear transform is $\bbH = \bbV_{k}^{H}$ and the output is $\bby = \tbx_{k}$.
+We can thus proceed to reduce the complexity of this operation by designing a sampling pattern $\bbC$ and a matrix sketch $\bbH_{s}$ that compute an approximate output operating only on a subset of $p \ll n$ samples of $\bbx$ [cf. \eqref{eqn_direct_sketching}].
+This way, the computational complexity is reduced by a factor of $p/n$ when compared to computing the GFT using $\bbV_{k}^{H}$ directly on the entire graph signal $\bbx$.

-Here we consider a substantially larger problem with an Erd\H{o}s-R\'{e}nyi (ER) graph $\ccalG_{\textrm{ER}}$ of $n=10,000$ nodes and where edges connecting pairs of nodes are drawn independently with $p_{\textrm{ER}}=0.1$.
-The signal under study is bandlimited with $k=10$ frequency coefficients.
-To solve the problem \eqref{eqn_prob1_forward} we consider the NBH in a4) and the greedy approach in a5).
-We also consider the case in which the linear transform is sampled directly (Sec.~\ref{subsec_hsampling_forward}), solving \eqref{eqn_prob2_hsampling_forward} by the greedy approach.
+We consider a substantially larger problem with an Erd\H{o}s-R\'{e}nyi (ER) graph $\ccalG_{\textrm{ER}}$ of $n=10,000$ nodes and where edges connecting pairs of nodes are drawn independently with $p_{\textrm{ER}}=0.1$.
+The signal under study is bandlimited with $k=10$ frequency coefficients, generated in the same way as in Section~\ref{subsec_gft_sims}.
+To solve the problem \eqref{eqn_prob1_forward} we consider the NAH in a3), the NBH in a4) and the greedy approach in a5).
+We also consider the case in which the linear transform is sampled directly \eqref{eqn_operator_direct_sketching}, solving \eqref{eqn_operator_direct_sketching_optimal_matrix} by the greedy approach.
 Comparisons are carried out against all the methods in b).